learnk8s/learnk8s.io/src/k8bit/content.md

-**TL;DR:** _Kubernetes libraries expose the Shared Informer — an efficient pattern to watch for API changes.
-This article teaches you how to build your own and [a real-time dashboard for Kubernetes with only client-side Javascript.](https://github.com/learnk8s/k8bit)_
+**TL;DR:** _In Kubernetes you can use the Shared Informer — an efficient pattern to watch for API changes.
+This article teaches you how it works and how you can build [a real-time dashboard for Kubernetes](https://github.com/learnk8s/k8bit) with it._

 In Kubernetes, you can monitor changes to Pods in real-time with the `--watch` flag: